LLNL/radiuss-ci/docs/sphinx/index.rst

 Welcome to RadiussCI's documentation!
 =====================================

 RADIUSS CI is a sub project form the RADIUSS initiative focusing on sharing resource and documentation on Continuous Integration among RADIUSS projects.

-LLNL's RADIUSS project—Rapid Application Development via an Institutional Universal Software Stack—aims to broaden usage across LLNL and the open source community of a set of libraries and tools used for HPC scientific application development.
+LLNL's RADIUSS project (Rapid Application Development via an Institutional Universal Software Stack) aims to broaden usage across LLNL and the open source community of a set of libraries and tools used for HPC scientific application development.

 Uberenv and CI Shared Documentation
 ===================================

 In RADIUSS, we designed a streamlined process to build your project with its dependencies using Spack and Uberenv, and add a basic CI to test those builds in Gitlab.

 Before getting started, it is a good idea to read the `LC specific documentation for Gitlab <https://gitlab.llnl.gov>`_.
 In particular, the "Getting Started" and "Setup Mirroring" sub-pages *will help*.

 The main steps are: